common-voice/community-playbook/sub_pages/maintaince.md

 **Submitting content for the playbook**:

-Please use the issue form called [content request], which could be valuable to all and other language communities on Common Voice
+Please use the issue form called [feature request](https://github.com/common-voice/community-playbook/issues/new/choose), which could be valuable to all and other language communities on Common Voice.
 This could be a case study, change request for links, or a copy suggestion.

 ## Maintenance cycle [draft]